kalekdev/uni/semester-1/analysis-1/notes.typ

 These notes should serve as condensed revision material - only the minimal, important facts to remember before solving problems

+Proofs heavily involve decomposition; to progress, smaller Lemmas need to be brought in along the way and proven (or taken as true since someone else proved them).
+However first of all, you need to understand and remember the axioms (rules of the game).

+Contradiction is a useful tool for linking statements about $>$ and $>=$.

 #pagebreak()

 = The Real Numbers